appsmithorg/appsmith-docs/troubleshooting-guide/action-errors.md

 At least one of the mandatory fields in plugin's datasource creation form is empty
 ```

+This message indicates that one of the mandatory fields, for example `Access Key`, has been left empty in the
+datasource creation form.

+This error can be fixed by filling the mentioned mandatory field(s) in the datasource creation form.

 ### Cannot Delete Datasource Error